-In Section 2 we discussed that there are no asymmetric or mixed-strategy equilibria in the two-player lotter contest, and the symmetric pure-strategy equilibrium is unique.
+12 Recall that there are no asymmetric or mixed-strategy equilibria in the two-player lottery contest, and the symmetric pure-strategy equilibrium is unique.
 Therefore, variation in bids and systematic overbidding by participants cannot be explained by other equilibria.